 "Obviously you have no idea as to what this ship is capable of," the Doctor told them, the room dead silent.
 "Right now I have the TARDIS at full defense mode, and if you dare to even touch her you will be eradicated on spot."

 Lady Tremaine, feeling foolish, gave the Doctor a snarling hiss as her offspring drifted back to her side.
 She was in no mood to back down when they were close enough to take control of the situation.
-"You talk of this box as though it were a living thing."
+"You talk of this box as though it has feelings."

-"That's because she is, Tremaine," the Doctor said.
+"That's because she does, Tremaine," the Doctor said.
 His eyes remained cold, his patience lost.
 "She is a living thing who is more than the eye can see.
 And she doesn't like how you came in uninvited."
 As if to respond to his warnings, the TARDIS once again rumbled slightly as Anastasia and Drizella huddled closer to their mother out of fear.
 Lady Tremaine could only look upon the ship she stood inside, confused and trying to think fast.
 She had underestimated the little blue box that she thought was harmless and small.
+So easy was it for her to enter its weakened defenses yet at full power it was a monster.

 "What?"
 Lady Tremaine said, bewildered.